MISSION

 Every young person and adult has an equal opportunity to prepare for, attend, and graduate from college.

 Congress mandates that two-thirds of the students served in TRIO must come from families with incomes at 150% or less of the federal poverty level and in which neither parent graduated from college.
-More than 3,400 TRIO projects currently serve nearly 870,000 students.
+More than 3,400 TRIO projects currently serve more than 800,000 students.

 Celebrating Forty-Plus Years